 International students can also sign up for a host family, though none of this is mandatory.
 Your host family will regularly invite you for dinner or take you on trips and just generally show you their way of American life.
 I spent Thanksgiving, Black Friday and Christmas with my host family and also went for a traditional “Trick or treat” spree at Halloween with them.

 In addition, international students can sign up for peer mentoring, where American Canisius students and international students are paired up and get to know each others’ way of life.
 Your peer mentor will show you around Buffalo, take you to clubs and bars or to the cinema.

 Well done you for having read this far without falling asleep!
 If you haven’t lost interest by now and you are still reading, Canisius is definitely the place you should apply for.
-I can only say that I had an amazing exchange experience at Canisius College and recommend it to anyone considering to exchange.
+I can say that I had an amazing exchange experience at Canisius College and recommend it to anyone considering an exchange.
 I promise you hand on heart you won’t regret your choice having gone to Canisius!
-I wish I could go back and do it time and time again
+I wish I could go back and do it time and time again.